- Published on

 These rules will make our map appear full screen.

-file that will handle creating layers and adding them to the map:
+Finally, we'll create a main.js file that will handle creating layers and adding them to the map:

 mapboxgl.accessToken = 'YOUR_ACCESS_TOKEN';